ikeshark/edhelper/README.md

 If you accidentally refresh the page, close the window, or navigate away don't worry!
 EDHelper saves game state in local storage.

-**To reset game state to the default beginning state, please click Start New Game in the utilities screen**
+**To reset game state to the default beginning state, please tap on Start New Game in the utilities screen**

 EDHelper uses NoSleep.js to prevent mobile devices from falling asleep.
 It does this by running a silent audio file periodically in the background.

+EDHelper supports offline usage via cacheing!

 ## Mobile Support
-**Please use landscape view**
+**Please use landscape view.**

-The best way to use EDHelper on an iOS device is to install it as a progressive web app.
-To do this navigate to EDHelper using Safari.
-Tap on the share button then select, 'Add to Home Screen.'
+**iOS** Please use Safari's 'Add to Home Screen' feature to enable fullscreen mode.

+**Android** Please use Chrome's 'Add to Home Screen' feature to enable fullscreen and landscape only mode.

+## Troubleshooting
+If you are having issues with EDHelper try 'Start New Game' (found in the utilities screen).